linjungz/aws-connected-vehicle-solution/README.md

 ## Getting Started
 To get started with the AWS Connected Vehicle Solution, please review the solution documentation. https://aws.amazon.com/answers/iot/connected-vehicle-solution/

 Detailed information about deploying this solutuion in AWS China region is documented here.
 Deploying the solution in AWS Global Region could be checked in this [repo](https://github.com/awslabs/aws-connected-vehicle-solution) from which this project forked.

 ## Instructions on deployment in AWS China Region

 ### 1. Deploy Connected Vehicle Solution ( without authorizer for API Gateway )

 Use following link to deploy the solution with a modified Cloudformation template.
 Currently only Beijing Region(cn-north-1) is supported.
-We will support Ningxia Region as well when the the solution is finalized.
+Ningxia Region will be supported as well when the solution is finalized.

 [![](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.amazonaws.cn/cloudformation/home?region=cn-north-1#/stacks/quickcreate?templateUrl=https%3A%2F%2Flinjungz-cvra2cn-cn-north-1.s3.cn-north-1.amazonaws.com.cn%2Faws-connected-vehicle-solution-cn.template&stackName=CVRA2-cn)

-You coudld find the template [here](deployment/aws-connected-vehicle-solution-cn.template).
+You could find the template [here](deployment/aws-connected-vehicle-solution-cn.template).

-### 2. Deploy a Lambda Authorizer for API Gateway using Authing.cn
+### 2. Deploy a Lambda Authorizer for API Gateway using Authing

 //TODO: Working to change it to a Cloudformation template for easier deployment.